Tutorials on C3S climate indicators datasets#

-Introduction to climate indices#
+Introduction to climate indicators#

-Windchill index calculation#
+1. Windchill index calculation#

 The data is provided by Copernicus Climate Change Service (C3S) and includes regional climate reanalysis data (UERRA) of wind speed and temperature over Europe from 1961 to 2019.